 Through M1 Spend, you can have your FDIC-insured checking account.
 These checking accounts are directly integrated into the M1 app, so they are incredibly convenient to use.

-You can even invest money without waiting for a three day ACH bank transfer.
-Through M1 Plus, the premium debit card, you can also earn cashback!
+You can even invest money without waiting for a three-day ACH bank transfer.
+Through M1 Plus, the premium debit card, you can also earn cashback and 1.3% APY.

 Using a simplified method of tax-loss harvesting, M1 Finance offers options to sell positions in the most tax-favored way.
 This gives investors the advantage of keeping more of their dollars to themselves rather than paying more to the government.